Lots of Apps and More

 Apps and Websites by Use

-Organizing Your Information
+Organizing Information

-I've been using TripIt for years and I find that it is a great place to keep all my logistical information in one place.
-Confimation numbers, rates, dates reservations have been made, addresses of places I want to go, flight confirmation information at-hand.
-I recently had a VERY late departure and TripIt actually alerted me to the fact I might be eligible for a partial refund from the airline!
-It is also good for sharing a less-detailed version with your traveling companions.
-The app is easy to use on the road which I found helpful as I didn't need to carry the pages of confirmation print-outs which I had been doing for most of my traveling life.
+We've been using TripIt for years and find it to be a great tool for keeping all logistical information in one place.
+Confirmation numbers, rates, dates reservations that have been made, addresses of places to go, flight confirmation information at-hand.
+Recently, it even sent an alert that there may be a partial refund due to a missed connection!
+It is also good for sharing a less-detailed version with your traveling companions, if you don't want them -- or they don't need -- to see EVERYTHING.
+The app is easy to use while on the road.
 There's a pro version ($49 per year) which includes extras like real-time flight alerts, TSA wait times, and loyalty reward program updates.

 A map-centric planner that layers AI suggestions, budgeting, checklists, and group chat onto a draggable day-by-day timeline.
 Everything syncs across web and mobile; collaborators can vote or comment in real time.
 Offline access and expense splitting make it popular for backpacking or multi-city trips.
-WanderlogGoogle Play

 What to Do on the Trip